Skip to contents

 devtools::install_github("tacazares/SeedMatchR")

-Quick start example with public siRNA data
+Quick start examples with public siRNA data

 This example uses the siRNA sequence, D1, targeting the Ttr gene in rat liver from the publication: